TheDuckFrederik/Inetum_2024-2025/QS/QS.md

 ## [[First App]]

-Our boss made us do an app
+Our boss made us do an app #finish